gcaaa31928/RobotiumCodeCoverageAndroid/README.md

 # RobotiumCodeCoverageAndroid
-Use Robotium to estimate code coverage
+Use Robotium to estimate code coverage by jacoco

 ### How to run code coverage test